IUBLibTech/imago/README.md

 # Imago
-Imago is a instance of Sufia 7, customized to work with data from the Center for Biological Research Collections (CBRC) at Indiana University.
+Imago is an instance of Sufia 7, customized to work with data from the Center for Biological Research Collections (CBRC) at Indiana University.
 See http://www.iu.edu/~cbrc/ for more details about the collections themselves.

 This project is currently based on Sufia 7.0.